 There are many ways to keep your outdoor boots waterproof.
-However, you can’t just choose one proofing method and be done with it.
+You can’t just choose one proofing method and be done with it.
 It is important that you know exactly the right product and method to use depending on the pair’s material.

 Using waterproofing sprays

 Perhaps the easiest and quickest way to waterproof your boots is to use sprays and similar products.
-However, this waterproofing method has received the most amount of flack due to its less efficient results.
+This waterproofing method has received the most amount of review due to its less efficient results.

 However, if convenience is the main issue (or if you’re just feeling lazy), using sprays is a good option.
 They’re definitely better than not waterproofing your boots at all.

 How to apply waterproofing sprays on boots:

-- Wipe the boots with clean cloth to remove excess water but don’t make it too dry.
+2. Wipe the boots with clean cloth to remove excess water but don’t make it too dry.
 The dampness will help the spray’s absorption into the material.

-- Hold the waterproofing spray can about 6 inches way from your boots and begin spraying.
+3. Hold the waterproofing spray can about 6 inches way from your boots and begin spraying.
 We recommend that you apply a few thin coats instead of doing one thick coat.

-- Allow your pair to dry overnight in normal temperature.
+4. Allow your pair to dry overnight in normal temperature.

-- Depending on the product, some will require you to apply a second coat so be sure to read the instructions on the label.
+5. Depending on the product, some will require you to apply a second coat so be sure to read the instructions on the label.

 As you apply the waterproofing spray, make sure that you check the seam and joints of the boots, as these areas are the most susceptible to water leaks.
 Make sure these parts are properly soaked with the spray.